 - It helps balance diverse needs and interests through institutions like governments.

-- Governments shape policies (economic, educational, foreign) that impact daily life, such as access to schools, jobs, or safety.
+- Governments shape policies (economic, educational, and foreign) that impact daily life, such as access to schools, jobs, or safety.

 - Citizen involvement: